civican/legisinfo/42-1/bills/C-78/bill_text.md

     the history of care of the child;

-    the child's views and preferences, by giving due weight to the child's age and maturity, unless they cannot be ascertained;
+    the child's views and preferences, giving due weight to the child's age and maturity, unless they cannot be ascertained;

     the child's cultural, linguistic, religious and spiritual upbringing and heritage, including Indigenous upbringing and heritage;